clj-kondo/clj-kondo/doc/ai/adr/0006-deferred-condition-follow-ups.md

 ## Consequences

+- An arg-types entry is `{:tag X :row ..}`: markers appear only under `:tag`, never at the entry's top level (normalized on the #721 branch).
+New marker kinds from 1 and 2 are tag-level values, entry consumers stay untouched.
 - Symbolic fold nodes flow into cached return types, so every consumer of `resolve-arg-type` must handle or resolve them, not only the condition pass.
 - Verdicts from spine evidence claim "always true in every run that survives